TheDammedGamer/DocStoreAPI/README.md

 	- [x] Verify Post Data and strip Generated Data.
 - [x] Redifne the Gates on the group controller and remove the exception when the object is null
 - [x] Update User Is authorised by Buisness Area to support Admins.
-- [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.
+- ~[ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
+- [x] Implement a search
-	- [ ] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
+	- [x] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
-- [ ] update `BuisnessArea` and `Group` conrtollers to search by string not id.
+- [x] update `BuisnessArea` and `Group` conrtollers to search by string not id.
+- [ ] Go through and ensure that Auditing is being stored in the database
+- [ ] Add Unit Tests
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.

 ## Version 2 improvements
 - Implement Background Worker and Queue to manage archival, deletion and movement of documents instead of at Runtime.
 - Implement simple polices based upon BuisnessArea to define automatic movement policies based on Stors and BuisnessAreas.
+	- Use [Rules Engine](https://github.com/microsoft/RulesEngine) to implement polices
 - Implement a Admin management interface.
 - Add Support for MySql as an alternative database.
 - Add Support for Comsmos DB as an alternative database (requires .net core 3).
 - Look into Support for AWS storage.
-- Look into Supporting other Identity providers.

 ## Possible Version 3 Improvements
 - Support for Metadata / Security caching possible using redis or something similar.
+- Look into Supporting other Identity providers.

 # Example Configs